-If you want to have a live, densely planted freshwater aquarium, you need to fertilize your plants with carbon.
+To have a live, densely-planted freshwater aquarium, you need to fertilize your plants with carbon.
 Carbon is not easily replenished in liquid or solid form like other fertilizers and is generally supplied as gas.
-To efficiently mix carbon dioxide gas into your aquarium water, you need the Best Aquarium co2 Diffuser.
+To mix carbon dioxide gas into your aquarium water, you need an efficient aquarium CO2 diffuser.

 Table of Contents

-- Top 10 Best Aquarium co2 Diffuser for Your Aquariums
+- Top 10 Best Aquarium co2 Diffusers for Your Aquariums

 - 1. Pm0606 Micro CO2 Bubble Diffuser